 If you are not in network with Aetna, text 206 353 9334 for the fees for in person vs virtual visits.
 I charge on a sliding scale, so if you honestly can’t afford my fee, I’m happy to work out a fee structure or payment plan that works for you.

 Contact me for breastfeeding help!

-Text or email me: email@example.com; 206-353-9334.
+Text or email me: firstname.lastname@example.org; 206-353-9334.
 Let’s be honest, I don’t answer the phone.
-Every time I answer the phone, it’s someone wanting to update my website.
+Every time I answer the phone, it’s someone wanting to talk to me about car insurance.
 Text me.
 I can’t wait to meet your family.

 Please enjoy this really old video of me from before I started using inclusive language.
 It was a great haircut, though.